Overview

 Lastly, in the above trick using

-, another small Octave/MATLAB difference shows up.
-In Octave, the value returned byfilestr = ls('path/to/data/*.csv')
+lswith the wildcard*, another small Octave/MATLAB difference shows up.
+In Octave, the value returned byfilestr = ls('path/to/data/*.csv')is an array of strings, so we can loop overfilestrdirectly without the need to split it withstrsplit.

 Key Points